slesinger/georamos/docs/layout.md

 #### FAT record
 Position of FAT record in "FAT sector pointer table" and "FAT block pointer table" (same in both) reflects position of data block.
-- 1B sector of next block or in case last record of the file $00 - organized as "FAT sector pointer table"
+- 1B sector of next block or in case last record of the file it is $00 - organized as "FAT sector pointer table"
 - 1B block of next block  or in case last record of the file number of bytes belonging from the block - organized as "FAT block pointer table"
-If FAT record contains 0, corresponding data space is not allocated.
+If FAT block table record contains 0, corresponding data space is not allocated.